roshdevau/rt-cs-anamoly-detection/README.md

 The below cloudformation template deploys the lab pre-requisites in your AWS account.
 Note:
 * The stack selects the Asia Pacific(Sydney) for deployment, please alter the region as required.
-* Acknowledge that the CloudFormation might create IAM resources
 * Deploy stack

     | Region | CloudFormation |